denironyx/devPython/python-crash-course/chapter11/README.md

 fails, don’t change the test.
 Instead, fix the code that caused the test to fail.
 Examine the changes you just made to the function, and figure out how those changes broke the desired behavior.

+###### Adding New Tests
+Now that we know get_formatted_name() works for simple names again, let’s write a second test for people who include a middle name.
+We do this by adding another method to the class NamesTestCase: